 - ask the prosecutor to support your motion (or at least not to oppose it).

 At the time of the hearing, your attorney will ask the judge to grant your motion for early termination of probation by explaining that your “good conduct and reform” justify the request and that terminating your probation would best serve the interests of justice.

 In some instances, your lawyer will be able to appear on your behalf, and you will not be required to attend the early probation termination hearing.
-But--depending on the circumstances--it may be in your best interest to be present.
+Though–depending on the circumstances–it may be in your best interest to be present.
 This is a strategy that you should discuss with your attorney prior to filing the motion.

 There are two major benefits to securing an early termination of probation.